Vojan-Najov/s21_math/README.md

 # s21_math
-  Implementation of own version of the math.h library.
+  Implementation of the math.h library.